sagahead-io/ecommerce-blueprint/README.md

 _Ideas_

+- sophisticated data and workflows
 - gitops approach using jenkinsx, helm, eks or terraform/terragrunt atlantis and argocd
 - frontends served by s3 bucket
 - e-wallet on etherum blockchain
+- gRPC
+- istio for service discovery
+- react native app
+- service that manipulates data using mongodb
+- cqrs (a bit risky and complex)